 7. MOW THE TURF ONE LAST TIME.

 You will begin to notice your grass grows at a much slower rate as temperatures drop.
 Mow your lawn, but be sure not to trim too short.
 A freshly mowed lawn not only looks nice, but also reduces the risk of fungal diseases, so roll up your sleeves one last time before the first frost.

 8. MULCH AROUND YOUNG TREES AND PLANTS.

 Refresh and insulate in one easy step by adding mulch to existing beds and around young vegetation.
 Cover the areas around the plants with about 3-inches of a wood-chip mulch.
 Mulching these areas will help to protect new plants during the cold season and prevent water runoff.

 Don’t make dangerous assumptions, call or click before you dig!
 Utility lines could be buried just beneath the surface of your dig site.
 Hitting a utility line could disrupt service, cause serious harm to you or result in costly repairs and fines.
 It is equally important that you premark your project with white paint and flags before notifying JULIE.
 For every digging project contact JULIE at 811 before breaking ground to have your lines located for free by our members.
-You can also submit a “locate request,” via E-Request by visiting illinois1call.com.
+You can also enter a “locate request” now via E-Request or contact a call center agent at any time.
 Call center agents are available 24/7 to process requests.
 If you choose to begin your project over the weekend, remember to notify JULIE by Wednesday at 4 p.m.
 All projects must begin within 14 days from your notification to JULIE.
 For additional information please reference our Homeowner’s Guide.